 It is not ordinarily permissible to bring medicines for animals with you when entering Norway.
 Other countries may have corresponding rules.
 Exceptions apply to pets that are on long-term/continuous treatment.
 In such cases, the animal's owner must carry a declaration verifying that it is necessary to bring medicines on the journey.
 The quantity of medicines must be reasonable in relation to the duration of the trip.
 Without a declaration, you may experience problems both when entering other countries and when returning to Norway.
 The declaration does not permit you to bring the medicines into a country if the animal is not travelling with you.

-If possible, the declaration must be written by the veterinarian who placed the animal on the treatment, or another veterinarian with access to the animal's medical records.
+If possible, the declaration must be written by the veterinarian who placed the animal on the treatment or another veterinarian with access to the animal's medical records.

 The declaration should state:

-- identification of the animal
+- Identification of the animal

-- name of medicine
+- Name of the medicine

-- pharmaceutical form and strength
+- Pharmaceutical form and strength

 The declaration should be written in English in the case of travel outside the Nordic region.